Home > Hunting Uganda

 After the demise of Idi Amin in the late 1970s, constant insecurity and sporadic bouts of warfare had more or less sealed these areas from the outside world.
 In the past few years, the Ugandan Government has seriously tackled the issue and an effective disarmament program has returned the region to normalcy.

-This is a rare opportunity to hunt the real Africa - to go with the local tribesmen to their traditional hunting grounds, to live an unscripted adventure that will not be possible anymore in a few years: asphalt is coming, the region is opening up, and things will soon change.
+This is a rare opportunity to hunt the real Africa - to go with the local tribesmen to their traditional hunting grounds, to live an unscripted adventure that will not be possible anymore in a few years as asphalt is coming, the region is opening up, and things will soon change.

 The Uganda Wildlife Authority has agreed to allow hunting these areas and most importantly, these agreements stipulate that 75% of the trophy fees accrue directly to the local communities, while the Government (through UWA) retains only 25%.
 By making the local communities the major beneficiaries from sport hunting revenues, the wildlife is transformed from a nuisance to be poached to extinction into a valuable resource.